abdulrahmankhayal/imojify/README.md

-# IMOJI
+# IMOJIFY

 a python library that maps almost every emoji to its color image it's used to get visual representation of emoji unicode

-imoji can be used to solve the problem of plotting emojis as labels in python plotting libraries
+imojify can be used to solve the problem of plotting emojis as labels in python plotting libraries

 ## Installation

-    `pip install imoji`
+    `pip install imojify`

 ## Quickstart